AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

    #ssl.ServerSocketFactory.provider=com.ibm.websphere.ssl.protocol.SSLServerSocketFactory
    ```

-1. To enable AEM Forms server to use the updated java.security file, while starting the AEM Forms server, add the following java argument:
+1. To enable AEM Forms Server to use the updated java.security file, while starting the AEM Forms server, add the following java argument:

    `-Djava.security.properties= [path of newly created Java.security file].`

 ### (Windows Only) Configure Install Ink and Handwriting service {#configure-install-ink-and-handwriting-service}

-If you are running Microsoft Windows Server, configure the Ink and Handwriting service.
-The service is required to open Microsoft PowerPoint files which use inking capabilities of Microsoft Office:
+If you are running Microsoft® Windows Server, configure the Ink and Handwriting service.
+The service is required to open Microsoft® PowerPoint files which use inking capabilities of Microsoft® Office:

 1. Open the Server Manager.
 Click the **[!UICONTROL Server Manager]** icon on the Quick Launch tray.
 1. Click **[!UICONTROL Add Features]** in the **[!UICONTROL Features]** menu.
 Select the **[!UICONTROL Ink and Handwriting Services]** check box.
 1. **[!UICONTROL Select Features]** dialog box with **[!UICONTROL Ink and Handwriting Services]** selected.
 Click **[!UICONTROL Install]** and the service is installed.

-### (Windows Only) Configure the file block settings for Microsoft Office {#configure-the-file-block-settings-for-microsoft-office}
+### (Windows Only) Configure the file block settings for Microsoft® Office {#configure-the-file-block-settings-for-microsoft-office}

-Change the Microsoft Office trust center settings to enable the PDF Generator service to convert files created with older versions of Microsoft Office.
+Change the Microsoft® Office trust center settings to enable the PDF Generator service to convert files created with older versions of Microsoft® Office.

-1. Open a Microsoft Office application.
-For example, Microsoft Word.
+1. Open a Microsoft® Office application.
+For example, Microsoft® Word.
 Navigate to **[!UICONTROL File]**> **[!UICONTROL Options]**.
 The options dialog box appears.

 1. Click **[!UICONTROL Trust Center]**, and click **[!UICONTROL Trust Center Settings]**.
 1. In the **[!UICONTROL Trust Center settings]**, click **[!UICONTROL File Block Settings]**.